mouneeshwarip/furry-folks-foundation/README.md

 ## Special Thanks

+ * Mentor: A heartfelt thanks to my mentor who supported right from getting the first ideas in place to  the last stages of my project helping me debugging the final errors being a constant source of motivation throughout.

  * My husband and my son: For providing incredible support and encouragement throughout the development process.

  * Fellow students: For their collaboration, feedback, and camaraderie during the project journey.
- * Mentor: A heartfelt thank you to my mentor for his guidance and patience in resolving last-minute doubts and challenges.